Axway/agent-sdk/docs/discovery/provisioning.md

   SetWebhooks(webhooks []string) CredentialRequestBuilder
   // Adds a webhook name, separately created in Central, that is called on Credential state transitions AddWebhook(webhook string) CredentialRequestBuilder
+  // Add additional details about this credential request definition on the resource AddXAgentDetails(key string, value interface{}) CredentialRequestBuilder
+  // sets that this credential type may be renewed IsRenewable() CredentialRequestBuilder
+  // sets that this credential type may be suspended IsSuspendable() CredentialRequestBuilder
+  // set the default time to live, in days, for this credential type SetExpirationDays(days int) CredentialRequestBuilder
+  // set that the credential will be deprovisioned on expiration SetDeprovisionExpired() CredentialRequestBuilder
   // Builds the CredentialRequestDefinition and sends it to API Central Register() (*management.CredentialRequestDefinition, error) }